-Helen is absolutely delighted to join Carter Moore and hopes to be instructed on some of the biggest POCA cases and soon to head the most successful POCA department in the country.
+Helen was absolutely delighted to join Carter Moore in November 2018 and hopes to soon to head one of the most successful POCA departments in the country.

 Helen is widely considered as one of the best POCA Lawyers in the UK having been instructed on some of the biggest and most complex cases, preparing one case alone for over 3 years leading a team of 5, her work successfully reducing the benefit figure from £17m to £12m and the available amount from £3.4m to £1.7m.

 She has also worked on numerous other cases including substantive POCA cases, ancillary matters such as applications under Section 11, Section 22, Section 23 and Section 10a’s.

 Helen is a committee member of Proceeds of Crime Lawyers Association (POCLA) and head of the Education Sub Committee organising Seminars both in Manchester, Leeds and London.